Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 5. Select **Lexicon language** from the list.
 6. Set the number of entries (lexicon units).
 7. *(Optional)* Add the default [Slot](../ai/nlu/slot-mapping/slot-mapping.md).
 8. *(Optional)* Activate **Generate Synonyms**.
-Synonyms help virtual agent understand and recognize different variations of the same concept.
+Synonyms help virtual agents understand and recognize different variations of the same concept.
 Up to five synonyms will be generated for each keyphrase.
 9. Click **Create**.

 When Lexicon Editor with new keyphrases is opened, you can edit, delete, or add new ones manually.